 The organisation has become the cultural conduit for conversation and experiments in the always-evolving languages of art.

 When you’re thinking about what time of the year to visit Frankie says, “July through to early October is jam-packed.
 Literally every weekend (and most week nights) there will be something happening.
-The Desert Festival, The Desert Song Festival, Desert Mob and surrounding visual art happenings, Alice Can Dance and the Bush Bands Bash are just a few of the really amazing things that go on.
+The Desert Festival, Desert Mob and surrounding visual art happenings, Alice Can Dance and the Bush Bands Bash are just a few of the really amazing things that go on.
 All these events showcase a huge cross-section of art offerings from grassroots local talent to touring international acts, the spectrum is huge and the quality is outstanding”.

 If you’re wondering how to learn about Alice’s underground culture, talk to a friendly local and see what they have to say.
-Our local guru Frankie says, “There’s always something happening!
-Whispers spread like wildfire in Alice Springs in terms of interesting low-key events, so the best way to find out about them is to talk to locals, we’re always in the know – come and have a coffee and chat at The Goods Coffee Shop.
+Our local guru Frankie says, “there’s always something happening!
+Whispers spread like wildfire in Alice Springs in terms of interesting low-key events, so the best way to find out about them is to talk to locals, we’re always in the know – come and have a coffee and chat at The Goods Coffee Shop."

 Frankie doesn’t have a favourite cultural experience – although she’s biased towards the things she makes and puts into the community as a practising artist – but she’s constantly “floored by the quality and energy of the arts and cultural scene in Central Australia.
 I would say one of the most vital and interesting things that has emerged over the past few years is Apmere angkentye-kenhe (A Place for Language), which is a space for anybody and everybody to learn about Arrernte language from Arrernte people in an amazingly designed space in the centre of town, highlighting the importance of indigenous languages to culture, place and people”.